 £7.00 Inc Vat

-P28A 2800mah 25amp 18650 by Molicel is a solid battery with great performance from a company authorised to manufacture for the vape industry.
+Molicel P28A 2800mah 25amp 18650 is a solid battery with great performance from a company authorised to manufacture for the vape industry.

 £8.00 Inc Vat

-The P42A 4200mah 30amp 21700 by Molicel is a solid battery with great performance from a company authorised for the vape industry.
+Molicel P42A 4200mah 30amp 21700 is a solid battery with great performance from a company authorised for the vape industry.

 £6.50 Inc Vat

-P26A 2600mah 25amp 18650 by Molicel is a solid battery with great performance by a company authorised to manufacture for the vape industry.
+Molicel P26A 2600mah 25amp 18650 is a solid battery with great performance by a company authorised to manufacture for the vape industry.

 About vape batteries